cloudmesh/client/docs/source/man/man.rst

 Command - nova::

     Usage:
         nova set CLOUD
         nova info [CLOUD] [--password]
         nova help
-           nova ARGUMENTS...
+        nova [--group=GROUP] ARGUMENTS...

     A simple wrapper for the openstack nova command

     Arguments:

-      ARGUMENTS      The arguments passed to nova
+        GROUP           The group to add vms to ARGUMENTS       The arguments passed to nova
         help            Prints the nova manual
         set             reads the information from the current cloud and updates the environment variables if
                         the cloud is an openstack cloud
         info            the environment values for OS

     Options:
+        --group=GROUP   Add VM to GROUP group
         --password      Prints the password
         -v              verbose mode